Pack Tool

 The process for generating user data is as follows:

-is the address offset of each file in the file system, which can be accessed directly without using the file system.
+.hfile contains the address offset of each file in the file system, allowing direct access without using the file system.
+Before developing the GUI code, add the folder containing the.hfile to the include directory.The

 RTL8773E